Dr William Munro (Berbice) [1799-1847]

 Eliza may have been educated in England, like her sister Susannah, and in 1817 she married a James Philo in London, with whom she had a daughter Helen.
 About 1822 (named as Mrs Philo) she became owner of a share of plantation Philadelphia, and 173 slaves, along with her brothers or half-brothers George and William Katz [Slave Registers].

 Neither the date nor the place of her marriage to William Munro is known.
-They lived at Viewmount, Culduthel Road, Inverness (now the BBC Studios), from about 1830 until the mid-1840s, and attended St John’s Episcopalian chapel where ‘in the gallery might . . . be seen the kind faces of Doctor and Mrs Munro, Viewmount, and the elegant forms and radiant eyes of their daughters’ [Isabel Harriet G. Anderson, Inverness before Railways (Inverness, 1885), 108].
+They lived at Viewmount, Culduthel Road, Inverness (opposite what is now the BBC Studios), from about 1830 until the mid-1840s, and attended St John’s Episcopalian chapel where ‘in the gallery might . . . be seen the kind faces of Doctor and Mrs Munro, Viewmount, and the elegant forms and radiant eyes of their daughters’ [Isabel Harriet G. Anderson, Inverness before Railways (Inverness, 1885), 108].